Which property inspections should you conduct before you buy a home?

 What does a building inspection involve?

-A professional building inspector will visually inspect all areas of the property for signs of structural defects or expensive problems.
+A building inspector will visually inspect all areas of the property for signs of structural defects or expensive problems.
 The inspector will cast their eye over every part of the property they can access, including:

 - Building interior.
 From cracks in the walls to problems with electrical wiring, doors that won’t shut and broken windows, the inspector will look at every aspect of the property’s interior.

 - Building exterior.
 The inspector will examine the construction of the property for any defects.

 - Roof and under-floor spaces.
 If these areas can be accessed, the inspector will check them for any structural damage.